MarkXA/gab2018/readme.md

 ## Things to try

-Once you've got an HTTP triggered function up and running, try some of these:
+Once you've got an HTTP triggered function up and running, try building a Functions app that "translates" text by having a go at some of these:

 * Create a CosmosDB collection.

-* Create a `Translate` CosmosDB triggered function that processes new documents in the collection containing a "text" field and adds a "translated" field containing the translated text (can be any transformation you want!).
+* Create a `Translate` CosmosDB triggered function that processes new documents in the collection containing a `text` field and adds a `translated` field containing the translated text (you can try using Cognitive Services if you really want, but any transformation you want will do!).

 * Create an `AddText?text={whatever}` function that creates a new document.
 This should then trigger the `Translate` function.

-* Create a `GetText/{id}` function that returns the text field of the document with the provided ID.
+* Create a `GetText/{id}` function that returns the `text` field of the document with the provided ID.

 * Create a `GetTranslation?text={whatever}` that returns the translation of the provided text.